quartzbio/quartzbio-python/docs-source/source/filters.md

 ## Genomic Coordinate Filters

-A dataset's genomic build is indicated by the suffix of the dataset's full\_path.
+A dataset's genomic build is indicated by the suffix of the dataset's `full_path`.
 The genomic coordinate filters are only compatible with datasets.

 ```Python